dinfuehr/dinfuehr-hugo/content/blog/dora-rust.md

 Furthermore if a program fulfills the generational hypothesis (that means most objects die young), copying should also be quite cheap.

 For me there was another property of copy collectors that was really important: moving objects.
-Since the address of an object can change I need to update global variables and local variables in the root set to point to the new address of the object while collecting garbage.
+Since the address of an object can change, global variables and local variables in the root set need to be updated to point to the new address of the object while collecting garbage.
 My initial Mark-and-Sweep-GC didn't move any object.
 This gave me more confidence that my root set was actually correct and updating references was working.